TomLiDev/Oda-Nobunagav1/README.md

 ### Imagery

 Fortunately there are a number of high quality historical images digitally reproduced from original Japanese artwork that I have used throughout the site.
 This includes images of Nobunaga himself, his military units, battles and castles.
 These images are impressive and also maintain the historical theme as users navigate the site.
 However I decided to use modern maps where relevant as the historical maps, whilst pretty, were difficuilt to read and I wanted to give a clear indication of territory/expansion as information.
 I specifically didn't want to use photos or modern-style representations of samurai as I feel this wouldn't have fit with the historical theme of the site.

+## Features

+### General Features On All pages

+#### Header/Nav Bar

+Every page has the same navigation bar at the top, comprising Oda Nobunaga (the name as it is) in the top left of the nav bar as an anchor back to the homepage.
+Immediatly to the right is a small image of the Oda house crest.
+To the right of the nav bar are Rise, Reign and Legacy links, which take the user to the relevant page.

+INSERT IMAGE

+#### Footer

+Every page has the same footer bar comprising icon links to Facebook, Instagram, Twitter and Linkedin.

+### Homepage

+On the homepage the user is presented with the hero image of Oda Nobunaga with a stap-line text section appearing in the top left as a very brief explanation of what the site is about.
+Below this are the 3 Japanese characters representing Rise, Reign and Legacy, showing the relevant years of these phases of Nobunaga's life and a brief text explanation of the time period.
+The character and time sub heading are wrapped in anchor which also links the user to the relevant page.

+### Rise page

+The rise page is comprised of 2 vertically seperate sections.
+The first details Nobunagas early life with an image of Ashigaru, a military unit he made famous.
+All text sections across the rise, reig and legacy pages are comprised of a title, sub title with a date(s) and the main text content itself.

+The second section details the Unification of Owara.
+Below this is a map with a slowly-zooming in animation effect.
+This was chosen for 2 reasons, firstly I wanted to create the impression of how many other territories surrounded Nobunaga, and secondly with it at the bottom of the page I wanted to increase the chance the user would actually see it.

+### Reign page

+The reign page is comprised of 2 vertically seperate sections.
+The first gives details of Conquest beyond Owari, with a large, fantastically colourful image to the right, of one of the key battles.

+Beneath this is a iframe element containing an embedded Youtube video on Japanese matchlock weapons.
+I wanted to incorporate media that was more dynamic than simple text and images and bring the technology of the day alive and more real.

+Below this, above the footer, is the Unification of Japan section which gives further detail on Nobunagas campaigns and eventual conquest of the country.
+A large image of Azuchi castle is to the right of the text.

+### Legacy page

+The legacy page is comprised of 2 vertically seperate sections.
+The first is split with text on the left and an image on the right of Nobunagas betrayal and assasination.

+Below this is the final content section detailing Nobunagas legacy and ongoing historical significance.
+In this section the map to the left of the text takes up half of the section and shows the total territoy eventually conquered by Nobunaga and his ally.
+I wanted this image ot be large, partly so the legend of the map is readable, but also to show clearly the extent of conquest from his starting point.